 Yup, my now quaint garden shed started out as a greenhouse with a broken frame when I first moved in.
 It was quite the eyesore.

-So I filled the interior with firewood for outdoor storage because I didn’t have anywhere else to store it under cover!
+So I filled the interior which had plenty of space for firewood for outdoor storage because I didn’t have anywhere else to store it under cover!

 Then slapped on a gorgeous cow mural hand painted for me my a friend, because I didn’t have anywhere else to hang that.

 However, as time went on, small improvements were added, turning it from a tattered storage shed…